-- Inform the school office on the first day of absence (phone 023 9226 2717 indicating the reason for absence and the expected return date
+- Inform the school office on the first day of absence by calling 023 9226 2717 and indicating the reason for absence and the expected return date

 - If child is unable to return on expected date, parent to inform school office

 - Provide copies of medical appointment letters or card